Rindbee/godot-docs-l10n/classes/es/class_displayserver.rst

 \ **Note:** This method is implemented on Linux, macOS, and Windows.

-\ **Note:** Accessibility debugging tools, such as Accessibility Insights for Windows, macOS Accessibility Inspector, or AT-SPI Browser do not count as assistive apps and will not affect this value.
-To test your app with these tools, set :ref:`ProjectSettings.accessibility/general/accessibility_support<class_ProjectSettings_property_accessibility/general/accessibility_support>` to ``1``.
+\ **Note:** Accessibility debugging tools, such as Accessibility Insights for Windows, Accessibility Inspector (macOS), or AT-SPI Browser (Linux/BSD), do not count as assistive apps and will not affect this value.
+To test your project with these tools, set :ref:`ProjectSettings.accessibility/general/accessibility_support<class_ProjectSettings_property_accessibility/general/accessibility_support>` to ``1``.

 .. rst-class:: classref-item-separator